Daltix/DXTrack/README.md

 The `run_id` is meant to be a unique identifier for a single run of the context.
 A good options is to make this a stringified version of your timestamp.

 The `profile_name` is an optional argument that allows you to specify which aws set of credentials you would like to use that are present in your aws credentials file.

+You can also pass your credentials directly via the aws_access_key_id & aws_secret_access_key options.
+If specified these are preferred over the profile name.

+There is a DXTrack user in the datalake account who's credentials can be used to write errors & metrics.

 ### Tracking errors